ideacrew/ic-web/hugo/content/careers/ruby-on-rails-developer-mid-senior.md

 As a member of our development team, you will work closely with subject matter experts, chief engineers, business analysts, system architects, UI designers, SOA and RoR developers, DBA’s, testers and others to design and implement APIs and Web-based applications.

-## A Ruby on Rails Software Developer for IdeaCrew is someone who can
+## A Ruby on Rails Software Developer for IdeaCrew will:

 * Design and develop software for Web applications, Application Program Interfaces (APIs) and Electronic Data Interchange (EDI)
 * Capture functional requirements as Use Cases and accurately estimate level of effort to develop